papyri/site-docs/checklist.md

 = _Ostraka and Other Inscribed Material from Bīr Shawīsh, Small Oasis.
 Excavation Seasons 2005 and 2007_, ed.
 M. Dospěl.
 Ann Arbor 2020.
 (American Studies in Papyrology 54).
 Nos.
 1—50.

 ### <a id="O.Blemmyes">O.Blemmyes</a>
 = _Blemmyes.
-New Documents and New Perspectives_ ed.
+New Documents and New Perspectives_, ed.
 H. Cuvigny.
 Cairo 2022.
 (Documents De Fouilles De L'institut Francais D'archeologie Orientale).
 Nos.
 1-2, 4-16 are Demotic, no. 3 is bilingual Greek Demotic, nos.
 17-107 are Greek.

 ### <a id="O.Bodl.">O.Bodl.</a>